 Copilot+ PC Quick Facts & Insights

-A Neural Processing Unit (NPU) is a dedicated chip designed to accelerate artificial intelligence tasks, like real-time translation, image generation, and summarizing text — all directly on your device.
+A Neural Processing Unit (NPU) is a dedicated chip that accelerates artificial intelligence tasks.
+It handles things like real-time translation, image generation and summarizing text, all directly on your device.
 This offloads the work from the CPU and GPU, resulting in faster AI performance with better power efficiency.

 The power of an NPU is measured in TOPS (Trillions of Operations Per Second).
 The higher the TOPS, the more AI operations the chip can perform every second.
 Here’s a quick breakdown:

+At launch, Microsoft made it clear that Copilot+ PCs must meet a minimum of 40 TOPS.
 The NPU is what makes Copilot+ PCs so different.
-It enables real-time, private, and offline AI capabilities — all without draining your battery or requiring constant internet access.
-This is the leap that brings true on-device AI to Windows laptops.
+It enables real-time, private and offline AI features without draining your battery or relying on constant internet access.

 What Processors Do Copilot+ PCs Use?